syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ## Adding SfTextInputLayout reference

+You can add SfTextInputLayout reference using one of the following methods:

-**Adding SfTextInputLayout reference from nuget.org**
+**Method 1: Adding SfTextInputLayout reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfTextInputLayout to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.

 ![Add Packages](Getting-Started_images/Adding SfTextInputLayout reference.png)

-N> Install the same version of Text Input Layout NuGet in all the projects.
+N> Install the same version of SfTextInputLayout NuGet in all the projects.

-**Adding SfTextInputLayout reference from toolbox**
+**Method 2: Adding SfTextInputLayout reference from toolbox**

 Syncfusion also provides Xamarin Toolbox.
 Using this toolbox, you can drag the SfTextInputLayout control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
 To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

-**Adding SfTextInputLayout assemblies manually from the installed location**
+**Method 3: Adding SfTextInputLayout assemblies manually from the installed location**

 If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.